dsbos/expl-scala/src/main/scala/com/us/dsb/explore/jsonapi/poc1/Notes_Aspects.md

         traversal)
     - Provide first/prev/next/last links:
       - Only when paged?
+      - Re spec's "When available":
+        - Links "first" and "last" probably always available.
+(Can to go to first/last even if already there.)
-      - "When available";  Are "first" and "last" always available?
-Is availability of "prev" and "next" clear?
+        - Is availability of "prev" and "next" clear?

     - TBD:  support UI's display of paging state and available actions
       - (e.g., state like current page number and/or offsets, and actions like